andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clean-coding-in-swift-functions.md

 > <span style="color: #414141;">Consider using external parameter names whenever the purpose of a function’s arguments would be unclear to someone reading your code for the first time.</span>

-I would only add that sometimes, that _someone_ &#8220;reading your code for the first time&#8221; is _you_.
+I would only add that sometimes, that _someone_ "reading your code for the first time&#8221; is _you_.
 Not technically, of course, but think about this: Write some code, leave it, and come back to it some time later.
 Will it make sense?
-Will you immediately go, &#8220;Ah, I know what I meant there&#8221;, or will you do like I've often done and say, &#8220;_WHAT_ in the _WORLD_ was I _THINKING_??!?&#8221;.
+Will you immediately go, "Ah, I know what I meant there&#8221;, or will you do like I've often done and say, "_WHAT_ in the _WORLD_ was I _THINKING_??!?&#8221;.

 Spending a few seconds on typing a few more words to save brain power and potentially _more_ seconds/minutes some time later is a worthy investment.
 And if you work on a team, your teammates will appreciate the extra care you put in to providing as many hints as possible through inventing good names.
 Good naming includes parameter names.
 Why _not_ take advantage of the fact that Swift provides you this opportunity to write self-documenting code?

 ##### Function Decomposition

-> In order to make sure our functions are doing &#8220;one thing&#8221;, we need to make sure that the statements within our function are all at the same level of abstraction. -Bob Martin, Clean Code pg.
+> In order to make sure our functions are doing "one thing&#8221;, we need to make sure that the statements within our function are all at the same level of abstraction. -Bob Martin, Clean Code pg.
 36

 This is just general advice without respect to a specific language.
 A couple of things to think about:

-  1. Watch out for key words like &#8220;and&#8221; / &#8220;or&#8221; in your function names.
+  1. Watch out for key words like "and&#8221; / "or&#8221; in your function names.
 These red-flag words often indicate that your function is doing more than one thing and can be further decomposed.
 Consider:

 ```swift
 func washAndDryCar() {